latoyazamill/frontend-tester-page-react/README.md

 # HelloSign Frontend Tester Page with ReactJS

-This page was created to test HelloSign API's Embedded Requesting, Embedded Signature Requests, and Embedded Templates
+This page was created to test HelloSign API's Embedded Requesting, Embedded Signature Requests, and Embedded Templates.

 ## Getting Started